skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 =======
 -c, --sim-load-config name=value
   Set the value of a simulated LOAD configuration parameter.
-Do ``-c help`` for more information, and see the section on ``SIMULATED LOAD`` below.
+Do ``-c help`` for more information, or ``-c help-name`` for help on a specific parameter.
+Also see the section on ``SIMULATED LOAD`` below.
 This option may be used multiple times.

 -d, --output-dir `DIR`
   Write the snapshot file in this directory.